Does The 'Southern Charm' Cast Feel Comfortable Speaking Freely To Charleston Police In The Ravenel Case?

 — FITSNews.com ???? (@fitsnews) May 22, 2018

-FitsNews says that ever since Nanny Dawn came forward to accuse Ravenel of rape, Bravo (and its parent company NBC Universal, which is still dealing with the fallout over the Matt Lauer sex scandal) has been in “panic mode,” bringing in a crisis legal team to figure out how to navigate the “Ravenel situation.”
+FitsNews says that ever since Dawn came forward to accuse Ravenel of rape, Bravo (and its parent company, NBC Universal, which is still dealing with the fallout over the Matt Lauer sex scandal) has been in “panic mode,” bringing in a crisis legal team to figure out how to navigate the “Ravenel situation.”

 And according to Will Folks of Fitsnews, Bravo’s fear is being conveyed to its on-air talent who are also getting scared.